 April 2019: Radiance

-Friday, April 5, the Harrison Center and Plat Collective present "Radiance," an artist reception featuring new work by Beth Guipe Hall in the Harrison Gallery.
+Friday, April 5 from 6 to 9pm, the Harrison Center and Plat Collective present "Radiance," an artist reception featuring new work by Beth Guipe Hall in the Harrison Gallery.
 Hall, best known for her encaustic collage work, says the show is comprised of encaustic, fiber works that utilize embroidery stitches, rug hooking, plastic canvas, and weaving techniques; wall lamps incorporating encaustic elements with sewn paper collage; and watercolor paintings with gold and silver leaf.